maximebrugel/liquidity-provider-v2/README.md

 - `function removeLiquidity(address router, address pair, uint256 amount)`
 <br>Allows to remove liquidity by giving the pair address, the router address and the amount of liquidity you want to remove.

+## Adapters

+If you have any errors with routers that change the nomenclature, please check => [adapters](contracts/adapters/adapters.md)

 ## Development and Testing